waltonjones/atf3paper/figures/Fig1/caption.md

-\label{fig:Figure 1} - Generation and validation of a small library of UAS-miRNA *Drosophila* stocks.
+\label{fig:1} - Generation and validation of a small library of UAS-miRNA *Drosophila* stocks.

 **A.**